Policy Number: II.13

-The test proctor is to be chosen by the student and approved by the faculty member.
+Test proctors chosen by the students must be approved by the faculty member.
 The proctor should be someone in the institution/company/military who is in a supervisory or human resource position and cannot be a peer or an immediate supervisor.
 Preferably, the proctor for military students should be someone from the appropriate military testing center.

 VII.
 Faculty Responsibilities (Course Delivery)

 Faculty Requirements and Responsibilities

 Faculty at Athens State University are committed to the success of our students and the University.
 To ensure quality teaching, regardless of delivery format, all faculty must meet and adhere to all requirements listed in the Faculty Credentials policy and the Faculty Job Description and Guidelines-Faculty Expectations, and must be evaluated annually by the criteria outlined in the Procedures for Faculty Evaluations.

 Faculty teaching distance learning courses are expected to develop and maintain currency with the latest technologies and pedagogical techniques by participating in professional development activities such as workshops, one-on-one support sessions or self-study.
 In order to ensure faculty are proficient in the use of the online instructional tools used by Athens State University, faculty who have not previously taught distance learning or blended courses for Athens State University are required to successfully complete an online orientation and / or proficiency exam prior to teaching their first course.
 It is the responsibility of Academic Technology Services to provide and maintain the faculty training(s) and exam(s).